GILT-Forum/Globalization-Defect-Classification/README.md

 ## License

-This project is licensed under the Creative Commons CC0 1.0 Universal Public License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License - see the LICENSE file for details

 ## Acknowledgments